hossfeld/approx-qoe-distribution/README.md

 * [`exampleApproxQoEdist.py`](https://github.com/hossfeld/approx-qoe-distribution/blob/master/scripts/exampleApproxQoEdist.py): a simple python script illustrating the usage of the module which includes two data csv files
   * `exampleDataFrame.csv`: csv file containing subjective data to be read as Panda DataFrame
   * `exampleArray.csv`: csv file containing subjective data to be read as Numpy array
+* [`exampleQoSMeasurementsToQoEdist.py`](https://github.com/hossfeld/approx-qoe-distribution/blob/master/scripts/exampleQoSMeasurementsToQoEdist.py): a simple python script showing how to derive QoEdistribution based on QoS measurements in a system; furthermore, the QoE metrics MOS, GoB and PoW in the system are computed.

 ## Investigators
 The investigators in this research are